 In order to take part in this programme, you need to have fluency in both written and spoken English.
-Non-native speakers of English* without a Dutch Bachelor's degree or VWO diploma need one of the following:
+This requirement has been satisfied when you meet one of the following conditions:

-- A TOEFL score of ≥90 (internet based)
+- A TOEFL score of ≥575 (paper based) or ≥90 (internet based)

 - An IELTS score of ≥6.5

-- Cambridge Certificate of Advanced English (CAE) or Certificate of Proficiency in English (CPE) with a mark of C or higher
+- Cambridge Certificate of Advanced English (CAE) or Certificate of Proficiency in English (CPE) with a mark of C or higher.

 Programmes starting in September

-- Non-EEA students: 1 April.
+- Non-EEA students: 1 April

-- EEA students: 1 May.
+- EEA students: 1 May